 - Over 3 week and up to 4 weeks late: 40%

 If you are experiencing difficulties with your course of study, your course advisor can provide information about student support services, including academic skills classes.
 If you are experiencing serious difficulties, your course advisor may discuss an intervention strategy with you as set out in the Student Progress Policy.

-- Go to SIMS
+- Go to Paradigm

 - Log-in using your student username and password

 - Click ‘Units’ in the menu on the left-hand side of the screen